Updated Card For WWE SummerSlam 2022

-WWE has updated the match card for SummerSlam 2022 following this week’s episode of Smackdown.
-Check out the updated lineup for the event which will take place on July 30 from Nashville, Tennessee and airs live on Peacock and WWE Network:
+WWE has updated the match card for SummerSlam 2022 following this week’s episode of RAW.
+Check out the updated lineup for the July 30 event which takes place from Nashville, Tennessee:

 - Undisputed WWE Universal Title Last Man Standing Match: Roman Reigns vs. Brock Lesnar